-In the evening, a man would leave wood and kerosene at the school, and in the early morning Glenn would arrive and build the fire.
-He would start by taking a bucket and small shovel and cleaning the ashes out from the day before.
-He would throw the ashes on the school garden for fertilizer.
-Next, he would skillfully stack the logs in the stove and pour a bit of kerosene on them.
-He would place the lid back on the stove, and open the side door.
-Rolling up a piece of paper like a long match and lighting the very end of it, he could bend down and safely start the fire in the stove box from afar.
+In the evening, a man would leave wood and kerosene at the school, and in the early morning

+Glenn and his brother Flyod would arrive and build the fire.
+They would start by taking a bucket and small shovel and cleaning the ashes out from the day before.
+They would throw the ashes on the school garden for fertilizer.
+Next, Floyd or Glenn would skillfully stack the logs in the stove and pour a couple of capfuls of kerosene on them.
+They would place the lid back on the stove, and open the side door.
+Rolling up a piece of paper like a long match and lighting the very end of it, they could bend down and safely start the fire in the stove box from afar.
 Closing the stove box door then caused air to rush in the vents and feed the fire.
 Soon, the fire was roaring and the school house was warm when the others arrived.

-One morning, the man who left the kerosene and wood made a mistake.
-He left gasoline instead of kerosene.
-Kerosene burns slowly but gasoline can explode.
-When Glenn bent down to light the fire, the whole thing exploded and caught everything on fire, including Glenn's legs.
+But on February 9th, 1917, there was a mistake: kerosene wasn't left, it was gasoline.
+Kerosene burns slowly but gasoline explodes.
+When Floyd bent down to light the fire, the whole thing blew up and caught everything on fire, including Glenn's legs.
 The explosion broke his legs too.
+The school burned down but miraculously the boys survived because their sister dragged them out.

+They rushed Glenn and his brother to the hospital.
+Both were in pain, but

-The school burned down but, miraculously Glenn survived, and they rushed him to the hospital.
-He was in great pain and so scared that he thought he was going crazy.
-Deep inside, he seemed to just hold on and wait.
+Glenn's legs were burned black.
+He was crying in unending pain and so scared that he thought he was going crazy.
+Deep inside, he seemed to just hold on and pray.
 At the hospital, they put Glenn to sleep and operated on him.

-When he woke up, he couldn't feel his legs anymore.
-He was completely wrapped up in bandages and couldn't move.
-The doctors told him that five of his toes, two on one foot and three on the other, had been so burned that they had no other choice by to cut them off.
-The doctors also told him he would probably never walk again.
+When Glenn woke up, he couldn't feel his legs anymore.
+He was completely wrapped up in bandages, still in pain, and couldn't move.
+Dr. Fergusen told him that five of his toes, two on one foot and three on the other, had been so burned that they had no other choice but to cut them off.
+They warned that if infection set in, they would have to cut both of his legs completely off.
+The doctor also told him he would probably never walk again.
+Floyd had broken ribs and some bad burns, but soon went home.

 Glenn felt very sad and he cried a lot.
-But soon the painful days went away and he got to go home.
+But soon the painful days went away as his legs went all numb.
+He couldn't feel or move them.
 At first he was still sad, but slowly he got used to being alive again, just not being able to walk.
-From his wheelchair, he could still smile with his family and his food still tasted real good.
+From his chair, he could still smile with his family and his food still tasted real good.
 Life could have a fullness in it, even though something really bad had happened.

 Then, a few months later, Glenn noticed that if he put all of his attention on it, he could feel one of the toes that was left.
 If he tried with all his might, he could just barely move it!
 He was excited!
 All afternoon he focused on his toe, moving it when he could.
 The next day too, he went into an inward world, inside his toe, and concentrated all of his attention on wiggling his toe again.
 And again.
 And again.
 He would get very tired, but persisted through the discomfort.
 For weeks, he couldn't wiggle any other toes, but he kept on trying.
-Soon, he started wiggling another one, then a month later two more, then all of his remaining toes!
+After a while, he started wiggling another one, then a month later two more, then all of his remaining toes!